arthurbalduini/ROS-introduction/README.md

 This is a repository used in my graduation thesys.

-It implements a small proof of concept to introduce some concepts of the Robotic Operational System and provides a basic introductory implementation for people interested in learning about this OS.
+It implements a small proof of concept to introduce some concepts of the Robotic Operational System and provides a basic introductory implementation for people interested in learning about this framework.

 # Running